OKFNat/aidScraper/README.md

 **Original sourcecode**

-Thanks to Christian Goebel for the [original sourcecode](https://github.com/ChristianGoebel/Scrape_ADC) we used for the final version.
+Thanks to Christian Goebel for the [original sourcecode](https://github.com/ChristianGoebel/Scrape_ADC), which got used for the final version.

 ### How the scraper works
+**Configure the Scraper**

+There are two global variables in [aid-scraper.py](code/aid-scraper.py) you may want to change to your needs.
+- DELAY_TIME: To not overload the server or may get blocked because of too many request, you should set the delay time to fetch to 1-5 seconds, not less.
+- TS: The timestamp as a string can be set to the last download.
+So you can use downloaded data over and over again and must not do it everytime.
+When you do it first time, you can set the value to ```datetime.now().strftime('%Y-%m-%d-%H-%M')```, so it is the timestamp when the scraper starts.

 **Download the raw html data**

 Here all the html raw data gets downloaded, stored locally and the basic data gets parsed.